aws-samples/amazon-sagemaker-modeldb-sync/README.md

 #### Tags

 All of the following tags must exist in your Training Job in order for the sync to be successful.
 If you don't want a training job to be syncronized you can ommit the MODEL_DB_SYNC key while continuing to tag training jobs with other metadata.
-This is useful if you are reusing existing keys and want to indendently control flagging some training jobs to sync, and others to not sync.
+This is useful if you are reusing existing tag keys and want to indendently control flagging some training jobs to sync, and others to not sync.

     * Key: MODEL_DB_SYNC Value: [Any Value Accepted]
     * Key: MODEL_DB_PROJECT_NAME Value: [Project Name]